Overview

 Other Information

 Marketplace: We have a large selection of publications in our e-store called Marketplace.
 They include books, indexes, cemetery publications and more.
-Please see our Marketplace section for more information at the following link: marketplace.ogs.on.ca
+Please see our Marketplace section for more information at the following link:

 Discounts: We offer discounts to a variety of partners for education, travel, and other items of interest to our community.
 Check the Member Advantage Code section of our website to see the all of the opportunities.

 Ongoing Projects: The Society takes on projects both large and small that will be of value to genealogists and family researchers.
 Some are realized by the coordinated efforts of Branches; some are done by a group of volunteers.
 All provide information needed by genealogists that is unlikely to be found elsewhere.
 The Society and its dedicated volunteers are one of the major suppliers of Ontario genealogical information.
 Volunteers make these results occur, and we are always seeking more volunteers.
 Many of these projects can be done at a distance.
-If one of the current projects interests you, please contact the Society Office to find out how you might be able to help.
+If one of the current projects interests you, please contact the Society Office at [email protected] to find out how you might be able to help.

 Society Administrative Office Information: